ErykaG/Aloha/Lab2.md

 Check 5: Android Apache License 2.0

-One thing about the Apache License
+One thing about the Apache License is that it has a section with trademark protection, so the little Android man is trademarked/protected.